askmike/gekko/docs/internals/trading_methods.md

 ## Trading method rules

-- You can activate your own method by setting `config.tradingAdvisor.method` to `custom` in the loaded config.
+- You can activate your own method by setting `config.tradingAdvisor.method` to `custom` (or whatever you named your script inside the `gekko/methods`) in the loaded config.
 - Gekko will execute the functions for every candle.
-A candle is the size configured at `config.tradingAdvisor.candleSize` in the loaded config.
+A candle is the size in minutes configured at `config.tradingAdvisor.candleSize` in the loaded config.
 - It is advised to set history `config.tradingAdvisor.historySize` the same as the requiredHistory as Gekko will use this property to create an initial batch of candles.
-- Never rely on anything based on system or candle time because each method can run on live markets as well as during backtesting.
+- Never rely on anything based on system time because each method can run on live markets as well as during backtesting.

 ## Trading method tools